Mobile ordering platform

 Persona representing thoughtful browsing and repeat ordering.

-Flows and architecture
+Flows and service structure

 MyFood user flow